ysasamson/Portfolio/README.md

 # Ysabel's Portfolio
 Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field, all of which were done using **Python**.
+Here, I document a summary of my projects in the data field, all of which were made using **Python**.

 |                                  Project Link                                 |                                                                          Description                                                                          | Libraries                                                            |
 |:-----------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------:|----------------------------------------------------------------------|